briankimstudio/curriculum/courses/wcs.md

 ## Learning objectives

 1. To introduce American value systems
-2. To understand goal of western education systems
+2. To understand goal of Western education systems
-3. To analyze how langague affect thought
+3. To analyze how language affect thought
-4. To compare cultural differentce in entrepreneurship
+4. To compare cultural difference in entrepreneurship
 5. To understand role of diversity
 6. To practice public speaking and presentation skills

 ## Weekly schedule

 1. Introduction to the course
+   - Introduct course guidelines.
+     - Attendance, Homework, Group communication, Presentation, etc.)
-   - Configure groups for project
+   - Configure groups for project.
-   - Slack: primary group messaging tool for class
+   - Setup and practice communication channel for question and group project.

-2. American values #1: Individualism, Equlity, Informality
+2. American values #1: Individualism, Equality, Informality
    - Kohls, L. R. (1984).
 The Values Americans Live By.
    - Althen, G., Doran, A. R., & Szmania, S. J. (2003).
 American ways: A guide for foreigners in the United States (2nd ed).
 Intercultural Press.